Top 10 White Label Voice AI Platforms for Agencies in 2026

 Which platform is best for agencies using GoHighLevel?

-Assistable.ai has the deepest GHL integration, but its V3 migration bugs and lack of compliance certs limit its appeal.
+Assistable.ai has the deepest GHL integration but is limited by V3 migration bugs and no compliance certs.
 Thinkrr is GHL-native but charges $0.18-$0.22/min.
-Trillet integrates with GHL while also supporting HubSpot, Salesforce, and custom CRMs via API, which avoids GHL lock-in.
-For agencies committed to GHL, Assistable.ai's integration depth is unmatched.
-For agencies that want GHL compatibility without dependency, Trillet is the safer choice.
+Trillet integrates with GHL while also supporting HubSpot, Salesforce, and custom CRMs via API.
+For agencies committed to GHL, Assistable.ai's depth is unmatched; for those wanting GHL compatibility without dependency, Trillet is the safer choice.

 How many clients do I need to break even on each platform?

-At $350/month per client with 300 minutes average usage: Trillet breaks even at 4 clients, Stammer AI at 3-4, Convocore at 3-4, Synthflow at 9-10, Thinkrr at 6-7, Assistable.ai (unlimited tier) at 5-6.
-Wrapper platforms break even at 1-4 clients depending on tier, but their total cost includes underlying provider fees that reduce the gap.
+At $350/month per client with 300 minutes average usage: Trillet breaks even at 4 clients, Stammer AI at 3-4, Convocore at 3-4, Thinkrr at 6-7, Assistable.ai (unlimited tier) at 5-6.
+Synthflow, with its ~$2,000/month white-label toolkit on top of usage, takes considerably more clients to break even than the native platforms.
+Wrapper platforms break even at 4-6 clients depending on tier, though Voicerr's jump to $199-$299/month plus underlying provider fees has moved it into the same range as native platforms.